 “CSX plays a critical role in supporting the U.S. economy during this time of uncertainty caused by the COVID-19 pandemic.
 More than ever, efficient and reliable rail service is essential to keeping supply chains fluid as the nation responds to this challenge,” it added.

-As the economy stirs back to life, freight railroads will play their vital role serving customers large and small and that cut across almost all industrial sectors.
+As the economy stirs back to life, freight railroads are playing a vital role serving customers large and small and that cut across almost all industrial sectors.
 That is a key point that Norfolk Southern underscores.
 The railroad says its customers “are the drivers of every aspect of the American economy.
 From power to our homes, to chicken soup to cleaning supplies.
 More than ever, our customers and our country need us to deliver.”

 Kansas City Southern also recognizes the impact railroads have on the overall economy, noting that railroads “play a very important role in keeping supply chains flowing and keeping people in jobs.
 Our purpose, among other things, is to make a meaningful contribution to the economic growth and prosperity of the nations and communities we serve.”